 Also, we have many personal diaries and related items that were created by alumni who served in the conflict ,such as:

-In addition to these materials, we have a number of individual letters, or correspondence, written by Dartmouth students during the war.
+The archives contain a number of individual letters, or correspondence, written by Dartmouth students during the war.
 Most of these have records in the online library catalog.
 Some examples include:

-These are only a few of the many types of documents available to you.
-Regardless of your particular topic of interest, though, it's always best to start by tapping your most valuable research resource: Rauner's desk staff.
+These are only a small selection of the many types of documents available to you.
+Regardless of your particular topic of interest, it's always best to start by tapping your most valuable research resource: Rauner's desk staff.
 Any one of us at the reference desk is qualified and eager to help you get started on your research project and help you discover all of the interesting materials that we have related to WWI and Dartmouth.